Archit03/LuminaLM/README.md

 The new embeddings show improved clustering and separation compared to the previous ones:

-- **Cosine Similarity Matrix**: The values range between 0.92 to 1.0, showing some diversity in how the embeddings relate to each other.
+- **Cosine Similarity Matrix**: The values range between 0.92 and 1.0, showing some diversity in how the embeddings relate.
 - **3D t-SNE Projection**: The embeddings are more compact but less clearly separated, suggesting limited non-linear differentiation.
 - **3D PCA Projection**: The embeddings form distinct clusters, showing better linear separability and a more structured representation.

 ## Requirements

-To get started with **Lumina LM **, ensure you have the following dependencies installed:
+To get started with **Lumina LM**, ensure you have the following dependencies installed:

 - Python 3.7+
 - PyTorch 1.7+